stringzzz/Chatbot_CHELSEA2/Chatbot_CHELSEA_0p27/readme.md

 Command line arguments (Can use in any order):

-'sr': Enables speech recognition mode, so you speak your replies instead, like this:
+'sr': Enables speech recognition mode, so you speak your replies instead.

 'nouser': Acts as if you are a brand new user that it makes a new set of information for,